Drug requirements key

 This means that the prescription drug may be covered under your medical benefit (Part A or B) instead of your prescription drug plan (Part D).

 Limited availability (LA)

 This prescription may be available only at certain pharmacies.
-For more information, consult your Pharmacy Directory (PDF).
+For more information, consult your Provider and Pharmacy Directory.

 Quantity limits (QL)

 Priority Health Medicare limits the amount that we will cover on some drugs.
 For example, we have a quantity limit of 60 tablets per 30 days for ELIQUIS.
 This may be in addition to a standard one-month or three-month supply.